A LOCAL’S RECOMMENDATIONS

-If you are planning to visit Melbourne and are concerned that it might be a little pricey, think again, ‘cos there are a whole bunch of free things to do in Melbourne that are fun and interesting for everyone, without costing a cent.
-You will be enthralled for hours with this extensive list of popular attractions that I, as a local, have put together for you.
+If you are planning to visit Melbourne, Australia, and are concerned that it might be a little pricey, think again, ‘cos there are a whole bunch of free things to do in Melbourne that are fun and interesting, without costing a cent.
+You will love this extensive list of 30 popular attractions in the heart of the city that I have put together for you.
 As a local, these are my personal recommendations for visitors to this wonderful city, that will give you an appreciation of the culture, history and architecture.

 Firstly, let me tell you a bit about the city.
 The population of Melbourne is currently 5 million (2019).
 It is known as the cultural capital and sporting capital of Australia.
 Maybe even the garden capital and music capital.
 Ok, I may have made up one or two capitals.
 But Melbourne is a very cool place to live and to visit as a traveler.
 No one stands out here, everyone looks like a local, no matter what language you speak, or what you wear.
 Aussies are generally very accepting of one and all.
 It’s a very friendly place and I’m sure you will feel right at home during your stay.

-First thing on my local’s list of free things to do in Melbourne is a fun and easy way to check out the sights of the city.
+First thing on my local’s list of free things to do in Melbourne is a fun way to check out the sights of the city.
 Hop on the heritage maroon-coloured City Circle Tram which loops right around the city centre.
 You can ride all day for free if you wish, and hop off wherever you want, with stops at major attractions and shopping centres.

 Tip: City Circle tram runs everyday and ceases at 6pm.